Joe Guthridge

-Joe Guthridge is best known for his contributions to the development of a family of Word Processing software that began in the 1980s.
+Joe Guthridge is best known for his contributions to the development of a family of word processing software that began in the 1980s.
 Software from that original work is still being used as of 201x.

 Guthridge gained recognition for his work in an important standardization area.

 Recognition

 Guthridge was presented with Microsoft's Windows Pioneer Award in 1994.
 This was a recognition by Bill Gates of seven non-Microsoft employees who made important contributions to the development of Windows.

-Samna Ami
+Samna Amí

 Joe Guthridge led the development of Samna Amí, the first Windows word processor, which was subsequently renamed Lotus Word Pro somewhat after Samna was acquired by Lotus Software.

-Among the strengths of Ami Pro, successor to Samna Ami, were scientific writing, including equation editing.
+Among the strengths of Ami Pro, successor to Samna Amí, were scientific writing, including equation editing.